OtherRealms/Shot-Manager-Guide/index.rst

 This documentation is intended for the paid version available on Blender Market.

 Version 0.7 and above do not support versions of Blender below 2.90.
-Material overrides is now legacy and will only work if legacy mode is enabled.
+Material overrides are now legacy and will only work if legacy mode is enabled.

 Main vs List
 ============